 Our report dated February 17, 2017, on the effectiveness of internal control over financial reporting as of December 31, 2016, contains an explanatory paragraph that states management excluded from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2016, B. E. Smith, Inc. and its subsidiary's internal control over financial reporting associated with total assets of \$168.7 million (of which \$152.1 million represents goodwill and intangibles included within the scope of the assessment) and total revenue of \$108.5 million included in the consolidated financial statements of AMN Healthcare Services, Inc. and subsidiaries as of and for the year ended December 31, 2016.
-Our audit of internal control over financial reporting of B. E. Smith, Inc. and its subsidiary.
+Our audit of internal control over financial reporting of AMN Healthcare Services, Inc. and subsidiaries also excluded an evaluation of the internal control over financial reporting of B. E. Smith, Inc. and its subsidiary.